jschrempp/RFID_Lock/README.md

 The device subscribes to publications with the name "checkin".
 These events are published by an RFID Station.
 The event data is JSON and includes the deviceType of the publisher.

-Each lock station is configured via Particle Cloud to act on a checkin event from a particular deviceType.
+Each lock station is configured via an App (or via the Particle Cloud) to act on a checkin event from a particular deviceType.
 If the event contains the correct deviceType, then this device will unlock a cabinet.

 ## Story
 Our MN_ACL project (https://github.com/TeamPracticalProjects/MN_ACL) creates an infrastructure for secure,